The Settings section of Relay allows you to set a variety of Relay settings, access to your Smart Agent downloads, and your Google Chrome extension.

 You will now see the term added to the list of terms.
-You can search for a term within the list by using the search box.
-You can delete any term from the list by clicking the gray “x” to the right of the term.
+Search for a term in the list by using the search box or delete any term from the list by clicking the gray “x” to the right of the term.

-Click on Choose File, navigate to the directory where the badterms.csv file downloaded, select the file, and click Import.
+Click on Choose File, navigate to the directory where the CSV file downloaded, select the file, and click Import.

-Once the terms have been imported, you will see a long list with various danger levels under the Terms header.
-You can sort the list by importance and make any adjustments by editing or deleting any term.
+Once the terms are added or imported, you will see a long list with various danger levels under the Terms header.

 Once you have added your flagged terms, you can set up the type and frequency of email notifications detailing flagged terms being used by students.
 To set up an email notification, scroll to the top of the Flagged Terms page and click the green plus sign to the right of Email Notifications.